Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Lead Scoring using Logistic Regression/README.md

-# Identifying Key Factors in Bank Loans using Risk Analysis
+# Predictive Lead Scoring using Logistic Regression
-> Company wants to identify the key factors contributing to loan defaults to improve its risk assessment and portfolio management.
+> Develop a logistic regression model to assign a lead score ranging from 0 to 100 for each lead, enabling the company to effectively target high-potential leads.

 ## Table of Contents
 * [General Information](#general-information)